-Cisco recommends that you have at least 3 CB nodes to be able to create a viable DB cluster.
+- Cisco recommends that you have at least 3 CMS nodes to be able to create a viable DB cluster

 Note: It's recommended to have an odd number of DB cluster nodes as it is important for the master selection and the active failover mechanism.
 Another reason for this is that the master DB node would be the node that has connections to the most of the DB in the cluster.
 You can have a maximum of 5 nodes in a DB cluster.

 - Port 5432 opened on firewall

 Note: The DB cluster master listens on port 5432 for connections from the client nodes, so if there's a firewall (FW) between the nodes, ensure that this port is opened.

 This document is not restricted to specific software and hardware versions.